EcoSteel Prefabricated Steel Homes Process

 Delivery And Assembly Of Your New Home

 Once all the components of the prefabricated steel kits have been manufactured, the contents are delivered to your new home building site.
 You will need a subcontractor and a work crew to finish the assembly and building process, because the framing and the panels will need to be constructed or installed.
 The prefabricated steel homes kit does not arrive completely built, there are still a number of steps that need to be done before you will be ready to move in.
 Prefabricated steel homes do take some time, but you will save a lot of time and money while getting the home you want.
-EcoSteel is an industry leader in prefabricated steel homes that can help you through the entire process.
+EcoSteel is an industry leader in eco prefab homes that can help you through the entire process.